PierreBarrat/TreeKnit.jl/docs/src/mccs.md

 ```@example basic
 mccs = run_treeknit!(t1, t2)
 ```
+The output is an `MCC_set` object, which contains three fields:
+- `no_trees`: number of trees
+- `order_trees`: Vector of tree labels, determines later order of calculations on tree pairs
-Individual MCCs are simply arrays containing labels of leaves of the trees.
+- `mccs`: Dictionary of calculated mccs, the key is a set of labels of trees in each tree pair, the Individual MCCs are simply arrays containing labels of leaves of the trees.
+For example the array `["X"]` corresponds to the MCC which contains the leaf `"X"`.

 ## Interpretation of results

 The genealogy of two RNA segments subject to reassortment is described by an Ancestral Reassortment Graph (ARG).
 An ARG is a directed graph that represents the lineage of a given pair of segments by coalescence of nodes, as in a genealogical tree, but also shows reassortment events and the exchange of segments by nodes that have two ancestors.
-Since reassortments only occur between segments, the genealogy of given segment is described by a tree.
+Since reassortments only occur between segments, the genealogy of a given segment is described by a tree.
 As a result, the ARG must embed both segment-trees, and every branch in the ARG has to belong to either one of the trees, or to both.

 *TreeKnit* infers the ARG by finding the branches that are common to both trees.